 What’s in the box?

-- Toothbrush head storage (Storage compartment for 4 brush heads)
+- 1 x Toothbrush head storage compartment (holds up to 4 brush heads)

 - Oral-B 3D movement cleaning system (pulsates and sweeps)